Essay Introduction

 Example

-“X Sustainable living describes a lifestyle that attempts to reduce an
+“X Sustainable living describes a lifestyle that attempts to reduce an individual’s or society’s use of the Earth’s natural resources and one’s personal resources.”

 Example

 Avoid writing a simple definition of the idea you are exploring as the opening sentence.
 An obvious fact that everyone knows will not hook the reader.
-On the other hand, the improved example provides more meaningful and precise information about the essay.
+On the other hand, the preceding example provides more meaningful and precise information about the essay.

 Example